ihmeuw/pseudopeople/docs/source/datasets/index.rst

 that have been simulated are 2020, 2030, and 2040.
 To find out more about the Decennial Census, please visit the Decennial Census
 `homepage <https://www.census.gov/programs-surveys/decennial-census.html>`_.

-To find out more about how to generate a simulation of the Decennial Census using Pseudopeople, see :func:`pseudopeople.interface.generate_decennial_census`.
+Generate Decennial Census data with :func:`pseudopeople.interface.generate_decennial_census`

 The following simulant attributes are included in this dataset: